dmytro-rybak/kube-deployments/README.md

 > [!NOTE]
 > Not everything needs to be set through `values.yaml`.
 Some parameters can be hardcoded in template files if they are constant across all deployments.
 The key is to find a balance and avoid overcomplicating the chart by exposing every possible field in `values.yaml`, but ensure flexibility where needed.

+Commit and push the updated custom Helm charts to GitHub.

 ## GitHub Actions Configuring

 Your task is to update two GitHub workflow files: **`backend.yaml`** and **`frontend.yaml`**.
 Each workflow should build a Docker image, push it to a container registry, and update the Docker image tag in the Helm chart values.
 Make sure both files are located in the `.github/workflows` directory.